emberjs/rfcs/text/1026-ember-data-deprecate-store-extends-ember-object.md

 ## How we teach this

-Guides would be added for this deprecation to both the deprecation app and the api docs.
+Guides would be added for this deprecation to both the deprecation app and the API docs.

-Generally, folks do not tend to treat the store as an EmberObject or utilize legacy EmberObject APIs with it, so both the teaching and the migration overhead are low.
+Generally, folks do not tend to treat the Store as an EmberObject or utilize legacy EmberObject APIs with it, so both the teaching and the migration overhead are low.

 ## Drawbacks